AAFC-Bioinfo-AAC/metatranscriptomics-snakemake/README.md

   Kraken2 requires a Kraken2-formatted GTDB database.
 The GTDB release tested with this pipeline was 220.

 - **RGI BWT/CARD**  RGI BWT requires the CARD (Comprehensive Antibiotic Resistance Database) database.
 The version tested in this pipeline was 4.0.1.
 The database can be located on a common drive or in your working directory.
-  Instructions for installing the CARD database are available [here](https://github.com/arpcard/rgi/blob/master/docs/rgi_bwt.rst).
+  Instructions for installing the CARD database are available on [arpcard rgi github](https://github.com/arpcard/rgi/blob/master/docs/rgi_bwt.rst).
   Steps copied from the RGI documentation:

   **Download CARD data:**